gas1121/JapanCinemaStatusSpider/README.md

 - [ ] Add template and Env for security
 - [x] Duplicate session in database
 - [ ] Add cron table
+- [ ] Add support for windows docker
+- [ ] Add support for Appveyor and TravisCI